Emergency Shower and Eyewashes SS-S350

 Eyewash Station can also be used effectively in extinguishing clothing fires or for flushing contaminants off clothing.

-COMPLIANT for Emergency Shower and Eyewashes
+Complaint for Emergency Shower & Eyewashes SS-S250

 ANSI Z358.1-2014 does not specify how long the affected body part should be rinsed.
 It does specify that the equipment installed according to the standard be capable of providing flushing liquid for a minimum of 15 minutes.

-Eyewash series comply with standard of ANSI Z358.1-2014, and requirements of OSHA.
+Our Eyewash series comply with standard of ANSI Z358.1-2014, and requirements of OSHA.